 GeneCards Summary for RBBP8 Gene

 RBBP8 (Retinoblastoma Binding Protein 8) is a Protein Coding gene.
-Diseases associated with RBBP8 include seckel syndrome 2 and jawad syndrome.
-Among its related pathways are Notch-mediated HES/HEY network and BRCA1 Pathway.
+Diseases associated with RBBP8 include jawad syndrome and seckel syndrome.
+Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
 GO annotations related to this gene include damaged DNA binding and RNA polymerase II transcription corepressor activity.
 An important paralog of this gene is RBBP8NL.

 UniProtKB/Swiss-Prot for RBBP8 Gene

 Endonuclease that cooperates with the MRE11-RAD50-NBN (MRN) complex in processing meiotic and mitotic double-strand breaks (DSBs) by ensuring both resection and intrachromosomal association of the broken ends.
 Functions downstream of the MRN complex and ATM, promotes ATR activation and its recruitment to DSBs in the S/G2 phase facilitating the generation of ssDNA.
 Component of the BRCA1-RBBP8 complex that regulates CHEK1 activation and controls cell cycle G2/M checkpoints on DNA damage.
 Promotes microhomology-mediated alternative end joining (A-NHEJ) during class-switch recombination and plays an essential role in chromosomal translocations.